OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter.

 .. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
-OpenNebula will poll vCenter to detect this changes and update its internal representation accordingly.
+OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.

 Requirements
 ============